Abbey Lodge Number 2529

-Abbey is a Hall Stone Lodge and was presented with a Hall Stone Jewel in recognition and appreciation of its efforts in raising an average of 10 Guineas (£10.50) per member towards the building costs of Freemason’s Hall in London which stands as a Peace Memorial in remembrance of the Masonic Brethren who gave their lives in sacrifice during the Great War 1914 – 1918.
+Abbey is a Hall Stone Lodge and was presented with a Hall Stone Jewel in recognition and appreciation of its efforts in raising an average of 10 Guineas (£10.50) per member towards the building costs of Freemason’s Hall in London through the Masonic Million Memorial Fund appeal.
+This building stands as a Peace Memorial in remembrance of the Masonic Brethren who gave their lives in sacrifice during the Great War 1914 – 1918.
 There were 28 members at the time and 280 Guineas (£294.00) was the amount needed to achieve Hall Stone Lodge status.
-At the time that the Grand Master launched his Peace Memorial appeal the Province of East Lancashire was also running an appeal to build a new headquarter building in Manchester.
-Abbey Lodge members not only subscribed to the Peace Memorial appeal but also the local Provincial appeal.
+At the time that the Grand Master launched his Masonic Million Memorial Fund appeal the Province of East Lancashire was also running an appeal to build a new headquarter building in Manchester.
+Abbey Lodge members not only subscribed to the Masonic Million Memorial Fund but also the local Provincial appeal.

 Abbey Lodge No. 2529 is one of only two East Lancashire Lodges to hold Hall Stone Lodge status.
 The story behind Abbey becoming a Hall Stone Lodge can be found here.

 The Hall Stone Jewel is worn by the Master on a collarette whenever on Masonic business.
 A full explanation about the Peace Memorial and Hall Stone Jewel prepared by the Museum at Freemason’s Hall (the Peace Memorial) can be downloaded here.

 In recent times, our numbers have increased with a steady influx of new members to such an extent that we have an unbroken chain of ‘light blues’ up to the Worshipful Master.
 Our membership demographic is broad with our youngest member at 30 and our oldest at 93 years of age with a lot in between.